Get involved with the Roadshow

 Dave, one of our volunteers in the North West of England, who is living with oesophageal cancer, has been helping out on the Cancer Awareness Roadshow since 2015.

 We’re looking for people who are interested in raising awareness of cancer in their local community.
 You’ll need to be able to communicate clearly and engage with lots of different people.
 You don’t need any previous experience or knowledge – just the enthusiasm and willingness to learn.

 It’s a great way to develop your skills, gain experience and make a difference.
 You’ll get to meet new people and become part of a supportive, friendly team.
 All our volunteers receive full cancer awareness training and ongoing support from our Cancer Awareness Nurses.

-Applications for the Health Awareness Volunteer role are closed for 2019.
+Applications for the Health Awareness Volunteer role are now closed.
 If you’re interested in becoming a Health Awareness Volunteer, please keep an eye on this page for when we re-open applications.
 Alternatively, you can register your interest using the button on this page and we’ll get back in touch with you.

 If you have any questions, please email email@example.com.

 We work closely with public health partners in each area we visit who help signpost people to local services.
 So far more than 1,000 local health staff have joined us, including stop smoking advisors, health trainers and screening nurses.

 Our activity offers a unique opportunity for you to access key groups within your community, as well as learn more about cancer prevention and early detection.
 If you work in public health in your area, we’d love to hear from you.